 We just arrived to the last stop on your 4 day Bangkok itinerary.
 Can you imagine a more stylish way to end your 4 days in Bangkok than having a drink at a fancy rooftop bar?

 Bangkok is a huge city that offers thousands of hotels and places to stay at.
 It can even be a bit overwhelming to choose from all the options at first but don’t worry, I’m here to help you out.
 Almost all the best hotels are located in the Riverside area, while the Khao San area is really popular amongst backpackers due to the number of cheaper accommodation.
-If you like shopping or you would like to be close to the BTS SkyTrain, the Siam Square or the Sukhumvit area can be a good choice as well.
+If you like shopping or you would like to be close to the BTS SkyTrain, the Siam Square or the Sukhumvit area can be a good choice as well when thinking about some of the best places to stay in Bangkok.

 You can check all the accommodations on the below map or if you’re not in the mood for searching, look at my recommendations below!